rodneygauna/csci-130-linux-fundamentals/Week 11/lecture-notes.md

 - `$`: Move to the end of the line
 - `gg`: Move to the beginning of the file
 - `G`: Move to the end of the file
+- `w`: Move to the beginning of the next word
+- `b`: Move to the beginning of the previous word
+- `%`: Move to the matching parenthesis, bracket, or brace

 You can combine motion commands with numbers to move multiple lines or characters.
 For example, `5j` moves down five lines.